International Student Services

 For nearly fifty years Quincy College has been providing access to higher education for people of all backgrounds, cultures and economic levels.
 While other colleges add on unexpected mandatory fees each semester, or charge out of state tuition rates, Quincy College’s tuition is based on one cost per credit for all students.
 This makes Quincy College one of the most affordable choices in Massachusetts for international students.

-In addition to its affordability, Quincy College offers 10 Associate degrees with numerous majors and prides itself on small classroom sizes.
+In addition to its affordability, Quincy College offers numerous Associate degrees and prides itself on small classroom sizes.
 The environment is comfortable for students “because the professors are very approachable and willing to help.”
 (Wimontip Sooklert, Thailand).

 The many advantages in attending Quincy College: